Here's What Tourists Should Expect Their Meals To Be Like In Italy

 In the far eastern corner of Florence's Piazza del Duomo is a gelato shop known as Edoardo.
 From covered vats come scoops of the most wonderful gelato, with flavors ranging from simple vanilla and fig to Chianti and olive oil.
 My roommate and I used to get extra scoops from the servers because we ordered in Italian.

-Gelato is a beloved tourist treat.
-Made from milk as opposed to cream, gelato is churned slowly to give it a thicker, and, ironically, creamier texture.
-Nearly every major Italian city has a gelateria, all of which come with numerous flavor options.
-It's customary to order at least two flavors.
+Gelato is a beloved treat for tourists and locals.
+Made from milk (as opposed to cream), gelato is churned slowly to give it a thicker, and, ironically, creamier texture.
+Nearly every major Italian city is rich in gelaterias, all of which come with numerous flavor options — and it's customary to order at least two flavors.

 However, be on the lookout.
 As a tourist, you are very likely to see shops displaying their gelato in giant, colorful mounds that don't melt.
 These are not the places you find authentic gelato, as the product is filled with extra colors and additives to keep from melting.
-Instead, look for places like Edoardo's, where the containers are covered and sunk deep into the cooling chamber.
+Instead, look for places like Edoardo, where the containers are covered and sunk deep into the cooling chamber.
 This is the gelato you want.
 It is made the authentic way using all natural ingredients.
-As such, it needs to be stored cold and out of direct light, lest it succumb to the inevitable and melt.
-So, while it may not as pretty, covered is better when it comes to gelato.
+As such, it needs to be stored cold and out of direct light, lest it become a sloppy mess.
+So, while the display may not be as pretty, places that cover their gelato are always better.

 Regional and traditional pride is real

-Here is a fun fact that you may not know.
-Despite its history stretching back to ancient times, modern Italy has only been a unified country since 1861.
+Here is a fun fact that you may not know: Despite its history stretching back to ancient times, modern Italy has only been a unified country since 1861.
 This fact becomes evident if you visit different regions of Italy during your visit.
-Regional and traditional pride is very real in Italy.
-Things in the forgotten region of Molise are done differently than in Tuscany, Lazio, etc. etc. Nowhere is this regionalism more evident than in the cuisine of Italy's 20 distinct regions.
+Regional and traditional pride is very real here.
+Things in the forgotten region of Molise are done differently than in Tuscany, Lazio, etc. Nowhere is this concept more evident than in the cuisine of Italy's 20 distinct regions.

-While similar threads running through all Italian food, the way things are prepared, and how ingredients are used, can differ enormously from region to region.
-In the northern regions, for example, rice is dominant over pasta.
+While similar threads run through all Italian dishes, the way things are prepared and how ingredients are used can differ enormously from region to region.
+In the northern regions, for example, rice is generally dominant over pasta.
 As such, you're more likely to be given a plate of risotto in places like Milan or Turin.
 Tomatoes and seafood are more common in the southern regions, meaning tomato-based sauces and fish dishes are more common in Naples, Puglia, and Sicily.

 Italians are very proud of their regional cuisine.
-This is important to keep in mind when you are traveling.
-If you want the most authentic Italian food during your trip, be open to the fact that you are not likely to find pasta bolognese in Venice, or ribollita in Rome.
-It is helpful to realize that because it adjusts expectations and is of great help when considering where and what to eat.
+This is important to keep in mind when you're traveling.
+If you want the most authentic Italian food during your trip, be open to the fact that you are not likely to find pasta bolognese in Venice or ribollita in Rome.
+Be sure to adjust your expectations and open your mind when considering where and what to eat.

 Bread is life

 No Italian meal is complete without bread.
-Even though we just talked about regional differences, the one through line in Italian cuisine it is that bread is the single most important thing on the table.
+Even though we just talked about regional differences, the one through line in Italian cuisine is that bread is the single most important thing on the table.
 It is, quite literally, life to an Italian family.
-Not only does bread carry deeply spiritual and religious meaning, for many impoverished centuries bread was the only means of survival for a family.
+Bread not only carries a deep spiritual and religious meaning, but it was also once the main means of survival for families for many centuries.
 This is why it has become so deeply revered in Italian culture.

 This love of bread extends from the family table and into cafes and restaurants.
 When you sit down for a lunch or dinner in Italy, there will always be bread on the table.
 Always.
-Now, be aware that bread changes from region to region.
-In Tuscany, for example, bread is made without salt so as to enliven the flavor of the oil its served with.
-In Liguria, the crunchy and oily focaccia is a common breakfast item, and serves as a base for sandwiches.
+Now, be aware that the type of bread changes from region to region.
+In Tuscany, for example, bread is made without salt so as to enliven the flavor of the oil it's served with.
+In Liguria, the crunchy and oily focaccia is a common breakfast item and serves as a delicious base for sandwiches.

 There are plenty of other creative ways Italians have come to use bread.
 Ribollita, that Tuscan soup we mentioned earlier, is a vegetable stew thickened with stale, day old bread.
-Panzanella is another traditional tuscan salad that revives chunks of stale bread with copious amounts of olive oil.
+Panzanella is another traditional Tuscan salad that revives chunks of stale bread with copious amounts of olive oil.
 There is always a use for bread in Italy.
-So, expect it to be served to you wherever in the country you end up.
+So, expect it to be served to you everywhere in the country.

 Finish your meal

 I've heard stories of my Italian-born great grandmother giving "the look" to anyone who didn't finish their dinner.
-This was, typically, followed by an enormous amount of guilting and coaxing that lasted until the plate was empty, and then promptly refilled.
-I never met this woman, but I can imagine her ferocity because, having been to Italy, that "look" is the attitude of every restaurant in the country.
+This was, typically, followed by an enormous amount of guilt-tripping and coaxing that lasted until the plate was empty — and then promptly refilled.
+I never met her, but I can imagine her ferocity because, having been to Italy, that "look" is the attitude of most restaurants in the country.

 I've personally seen arguments breakout between Italian chefs and American customers over food remaining on the plate.
 It seems stereotypical to say that Italians take it personally, but they do.
 They are therefore deeply insulted if you do not finish the food on your plate.
-It's also worth remembering: leftovers are not a thing in Italy.
+It's also worth remembering: leftovers and doggie-bags are not a thing in Italy.
 When you are served food, they expect you to finish it, regardless of whether or not you liked it or are full.
+Otherwise, it's considered wasteful.

-This mindset comes from centuries of impoverishment, where large families had to make do with very little, and every morsel of food was considered precious.
-Therefore, as a tourist, finishing your meal is a sign of respect both to the chef, and the larger culture.
-Fortunately, portion sizes are not immense in Italy, and the food is so good that you shouldn't have a problem finishing.
+As a tourist, finishing your meal is a sign of respect both to the chef and the larger culture.
+Fortunately, portion sizes are not immense in Italy and the food is so good that you shouldn't have a problem finishing.

 Know your dining venues

-Trattorias are similar in that they serve more humble offerings that shine a light on the fare of the region.
+Trattorias are similar in that they shine a light on the fare of the region.
 In Rome, for instance, a trattoria would be the place to find cacio e pepe or pasta carbonara.
-They are very often family owned and have a more set menu than an osteria, but remain a great, budget-friendly option.
+They are very often family-owned and have a more set menu than an osteria, but remain a great, budget-friendly option.
 For a more refined and catered dining experience, head to a ristorante.
 These are usually the home of more professional chefs, have a unique menu, and an expanded wine list.
 Prices are higher, but the food is usually more upscale and chef-centric than you'll find elsewhere.

 Have an allergy?
 Order wisely

-If you are exploring some more off-the-beaten-path areas, menus or restaurants are far less likely to cater to your diet or allergy needs.
-As such, you need to be savvy when ordering food, and figure out what will work best for your eating preferences.
-In these situations, it is far easier to order wisely than get into an argument with the waiter or chef.
+If you are exploring some more off-the-beaten-path areas, menus or restaurants might be less likely to cater to your diet or allergy needs.
+In that case, you need to figure out what will work best for your eating preferences.
+In these situations, it's a little easier to order meals that maybe already fit into your diet naturally, rather than have to ask for a substitution (or, in rare and extreme cases, get in an argument with the chef).
 Thankfully, the wide variety of fresh ingredients available in Italy make this task rather easy.

 Italians eat with the seasons